 The Homing Project is an interdisciplinary project taking root online and at Toronto’s Evergreen Brick Works.
 The Brick Works’ history connects clay and home: the earth excavated from the quarry became the buildings and houses of Toronto.
-The remaining empty void suggests an inverse city — a space which invites us to ponder the meaning of belonging.
+The remaining empty void suggests an inverse city — a space which acts as a portal between inside and outside, absence and presence.
 Now filled with plants and ponds, and home to a multitude of creatures, the Brick Works shows the potential of repaired and re-imagined habitats.

-During a time of quiet isolation the creative team — Parker Dirks, Aria Evans, Falen Johnson, and Juliet Palmer — connected through an ongoing exchange of creative prompts.
+Last spring, during the quiet isolation of lockdown the creative team — Parker Dirks, Aria Evans, Falen Johnson, and Juliet Palmer — connected through an ongoing exchange of creative prompts.
 Each new work inspired the next, connecting our separate lives.
 11 artists joined us last summer: Jani Lauzon and Tara Sky, Ximena Huizi, Nigel Edwards, Belinda Corpuz, Sonja Rainey, Germaine Liu, Nikki Shaffeullah, Mariah Meawasige, charles c smith and Alex Samaras.

 Looking back we see that the bricks from the quarry everywhere — they enclose us inside our homes, and stretch out the city’s fingers into Lake Ontario.